Many infections and disorders that cause inflammation can cause chronic meningitis.

 The most common cause of chronic meningitis in the Western hemisphere is

-These fungi are more likely to cause meningitis in people who have a weakened immune system due to disorders such as human immunodeficiency virus (HIV) infection or AIDS or who take drugs that suppress the immune system.
+These fungi are more likely to cause meningitis in people who have a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more due to disorders such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or AIDS or who take drugs that suppress the immune system.
 Symptoms of meningitis due to Cryptococcus neoformans begin gradually and subtly, and they may come and go.

 Less commonly, chronic meningitis is caused by the following:

 Chronic meningitis is common among people who have HIV infection.
-Many organisms (including Cryptococcus neoformans, Mycobacterium tuberculosis, and several fungi) can cause chronic meningitis in people with HIV infection.
+Meningitis can result from the HIV infection.
+But many other organisms (including Cryptococcus neoformans, Mycobacterium tuberculosis, and several fungi) can also cause chronic meningitis in people with HIV infection.

 Disorders that are not infections can also cause chronic meningitis.
 They include